jacobp112/limit-order-book/docs/backlog.md

 - A new price that crosses trades immediately; any remainder rests.
 - Amending to zero, or to the current values, is rejected.

-## US-009 — Safe rejection of invalid commands · todo
+## US-009 — Safe rejection of invalid commands · doing
 As an operator, I want invalid commands rejected without side effects.
 - Each invalid command yields one `Rejected` event with a specific reason.
 - The book snapshot is byte-identical before and after.

-## US-010 — Inspect the book · todo
+## US-010 — Inspect the book · done
 As a participant, I want to see top of book and depth.
 - Best bid and ask, and per-level totals in price order, are available.
 - Per-order detail (id, quantity) is available in queue order for each level.